tabebill/jenkins-ansible-pipeline/README.md

 ![Security group screenshot](./screenshot3.png)

 3. **SSH into the Jenkins Server:**
-- Change the hostname for easy identification as you will be ssh-ed into both servers simultaneously/
+- Change the hostname for easy identification as you will be SSH-ed into both servers simultaneously
 ```bash
 sudo hostnamectl set-hostname Jenkins
 /bin/bash